Oanda ReviewOpen Demo Account

 When it comes to forex trading, OANDA provides access to 71 currency pairs that include the majors, major crosses and minors.
 That is a good range, although you may not get access to as many minor crosses and exotic currency pairs as at some other brokers.

 Regarding leverage, the FCA allows UK brokers to offer up to 30:1 leverage to retail forex traders in its jurisdiction, although many crosses and minors .
-You can trade forex at OANDA in 0.01 of a lot sizes, and the broker supports the popular MetaTrader 4 (MT4) platform for forex trading.
+You can trade forex in 0.01 of a lot sizes, and the broker supports the popular MetaTrader 4 (MT4) platform for forex trading.

 With respect to learning material, the broker has an introductory online forex trading course aimed at beginners.
 More advanced topics include coverage of useful trading tools, strategies and capital management.